A Playbook for Local SEO Agencies

 How to justify these prices

-A restaurant adding 2 repeat visits per month per loyal customer, at a $45 average ticket, with 150 loyal customers, gains $13,500/month in additional revenue.
-Your Growth tier at $299 is 2.2% of that uplift.
-It's not expensive — it's one of the highest-ROI line items on their books.
+A restaurant that adds 2 repeat visits per month per loyal customer, at a 45 dollar average ticket, with 150 loyal customers, gains 13,500 per month in additional revenue.
+Your Growth tier at 299 is 2.2 percent of that.
+It is one of the highest-return line items on their books.

 With the reseller setup I recommend, you connect your own Stripe or PayPal directly.
 Your client pays you, not the platform.
 The platform takes zero transaction fees.

 1. You own the billing relationship.
-Nobody can take your clients from you.
+No one can take your clients from you.

-2. You adjust pricing per client without asking permission.
+2. You set pricing per client without asking permission.

-3. The funds land in your account same-day, not 30 days later through an intermediary.
+3. The funds arrive in your account the same day, not 30 days later through an intermediary.

-Most loyalty platforms don't work this way.
-The one I recommend is unusual in letting the agency own the full billing stack — and it's a huge part of why this model works cash-flow-wise for small agencies.
+Most loyalty platforms do not work this way.
+The one I recommend is unusual in letting the agency own the full billing relationship.
+That is a large part of why this model works financially for small agencies.

 06